 The Best Guaranteed-Issue Disability Insurance For Small Business Owners

-There are many carriers offering disability insurance for small business owners at the group level.
+Many carriers offer disability insurance for small business owners at the group level.
 In our opinion, some are better than others and only one stands out.

-Even better, if you are disabled due to a pre-existing condition, you have coverage.
+Even better: you will have coverage if you are disabled due to a pre-existing condition.

 What, John?
 No way!
 You are crazy!
 What is the catch?